abhinav04-b/truthlens.ai/README.md

 ## 🤝 Contributing
 **We cannot fight synthetic misinformation alone.**

 TruthLens is an open mission.
-Whether you are a prompt engineer, a React developer, or a forensic researcher, your help is needed.
+If you are a prompt engineer, a React developer, or a forensic researcher, I would appreciate your help.

 * **Found a bug?** Open an Issue.
 * **Have a new forensic rule?** Submit a Pull Request.